Use when facing 2+ independent tasks that can be worked on without shared state or sequential dependencies

 Implementation

-The skill covers a useful pattern with a good concrete example and clear agent prompt template, but suffers from significant redundancy — the 'When NOT to Use' section duplicates 'Don't use when', and 'Real-World Impact' duplicates the earlier real example.
-Multiple sections explain concepts Claude already understands (parallelism, independence, focus).
-The actionability is moderate since the dispatch mechanism uses pseudocode rather than actual tool calls.
+The skill covers a useful pattern with a good concrete example (the agent prompt template), but suffers from significant redundancy — the 'When NOT to Use' section duplicates 'Don't use when', 'Real-World Impact' duplicates the earlier example, and 'Key Benefits' restates the obvious.
+The actionability is moderate: the dispatch pattern is shown but with pseudocode rather than actual tool calls.
+The content would benefit greatly from being cut in half.

 Suggestions